 Discrete-Time Integrator

-Discrete integration or signal accumulation.
+Discrete integration or accumulation of a signal.

 Description